-Convinced that the philosophy of development care was an exceptional approach that respected the premature child as a being equipped with communication skills while needing protection in order to pursue its neurodevelopment, the original associates did not hesitate , in the 1990s, to export from the United States this philosophy of care in order to change practices in neonatology in Quebec.
-They developed and implemented the first training program in developmental care in Quebec.
+In the 90' the original associates were convinced that the philosophy of development care was an exceptional approach that respected premature infants and that recognized that they possess competencies and communication skills while needing protection in order to pursue their neurodevelopment.
+They wanted to implement this philosophy of care in order to change practices in neonatology in Quebec.
+From this, the first training program in developmental care in Quebec was developed and implemented.

-In 2008, they did not hesitate to embark on the wave of continuing education of nurses in partnership with the OIIQ in order to offer training in development care to nurses in Quebec.
-They renewed this partnership in 2012 for a second training course, that on clinical examination of the newborn.
+In 2008, they did not hesitate to embark on the wave of continuing education for nurses in partnership with the OIIQ in order to offer training in development care to nurses in Quebec.
+They renewed this partnership in 2012 for a second education program about clinical examination of the newborn.
 Subsequently, they adapted their training to meet the growing needs of health centers and institutions.
-For example, they accredited four training programs at the Université de Montréal (three in development care and one in clinical examination of the newborn) and registered them with the Canadian Intellectual Property Office (CIPO).
+For example, they accredited four training programs at the Université de Montréal (three in development care and one in clinical examination of the newborn), later with the SOFEDUC accreditation society and registered them with the Canadian Intellectual Property Office (CIPO).

-To date, if we include all training in developmental care and most recently in the clinical examination of the newborn, more than 3500 health professionals, have been trained by them directly in more the 20 health centers / institutions in Quebec and Ontario as well as overseas.
+To date, if we include all training in developmental care and most recently in the clinical examination of the newborn, more than 10000 health professionals have been trained by them directly in more the 30 health centers / institutions in Quebec and Ontario as well as overseas.

-In 2019, a new associate joins the team to bring change and project management expertise to the team, for our consultation and management of developemental care implementation in different health care settings.
+In 2019, a new associate joined the team to bring change and project management expertise to the team, for our consultation and management of developemental care implementation in different health care settings.

 In 2022, an expansion in English Canada and towards trauma-informed care is essential and sees the arrival of another collaborator, Ms. Chantel Morin.